DeNederlandscheBank/data-quality-rules/README.rst

 * Richard Lieverse (DNB)
 * Jan Huiskes (DNB)

-Your name could be here, see how to `contribute <https://github.com/DeNederlandscheBank/data-quality-rules/blob/master/CONTRIBUTING.rst>`_
+Your name could be here, see how to contribute in the above text.